rma010101/AI-ML-Capstone-Project/Project Doc.md

 This is unexpected as the graphs of mean resale prices across towns indicate that some towns command a premium.
 One possible explanation for this could be outliers or anomalies in the data that affect the correlation coefficient.
 A few towns with extremely high or low prices might distort the overall correlation.

 Despite it, this feature will be retained for further analysis.
-I plan to make adjustments at a later stage to improve the low correlation index observed in the data (refer to ‘Model Adjustments’).
+I plan to make adjustments at a later stage to improve the low correlation index observed in the data (refer to ‘Model Adjustments’ section).

 ![Data Corr_001](Data/hdb_df_corr_001.png)